Are you struggling with losing excess weight and excessive hunger, prediabetes, diabetes, metabolic syndrome?

 How does the mini-gastric bypass help you to lose weight?

 - By reducing the feeling of hunger through altered gut to brain signalling

 - By enabling an earlier feeling of satiety and fullness when eating a meal resulting in a healthy portion size

 - By decreasing the amount of calories you absorb from your food as a result of bypassing 150 to 200cm of the upper part of the small intestine

 - Rerouting of the food stream produces changes in gut hormones that reverse one of the primary mechanisms by which obesity-induced type 2 diabetes occurs

 The mini-gastric bypass procedure is performed laparoscopically (keyhole surgery) under general anaesthesia.
 Five small incisions (between 5 and 12mm in length) are made for the insertion of the keyhole surgery instruments.
 Using these instruments, the top of the stomach is stapled to form a thin tube (30ml to 50ml in size).
 The thin tube becomes the new, smaller stomach and is completely separate to the rest of the stomach.
 This stomach is then sewn to a loop of the small intestine, bypassing the first part of the intestine called the duodenum and approximately 150–200cm of the bowel.
 The rest of the stomach and upper part of the small intestine remains in the body but is no longer used for food digestion.
 In skilled hands, the surgery takes approximately 60 minutes to perform.

 Diet after Mini-Gastric Bypass

-This is a self pay, all inclusive price.
-Price will vary based on insurance and health status, use of additional resources and so on.
+This is a self-pay, all-inclusive price.
+Your exact bypass surgery cost will vary and could be reduced based on insurance and health status, use of additional resources and so on.
 We offer financing options for qualified customers.